steemit/jussi/README.md

 # jussi

-A simple reverse proxy that only speaks json-rpc 2.0.
+A reverse proxy that only speaks json-rpc 2.0.
 Upstream routing is done using json-rpc method "namespaces".

 ## Namespaces
 A json-rpc method namespace is a json-rpc method prefix joined to the method name with a period, so a method in the "sbds" namespace begins with `sbds.` and will be forwarded to a sbds endpoint: